 Tuition - Amount of money charged to students for instructional services.
 Tuition may be charged per term, per course, or per credit.Top

-Undeclared - A student who has not specified a major program.
+Undeclared - An undergraduate student who has not declared a specific major.

-Undergraduate - A student enrolled in a four- or five-year bachelor’s degree program, an associate degree program, or a vocational or technical program below the baccalaureate.
+Undergraduate - A student enrolled in a four- or five-year bachelor’s degree program or an associate's degree program.

-Yield - The percent of accepted students who enrolled.
+Yield - The percent of aadmitted students who enrolled.